 Helping your baby sleep

-Babies may not be able to establish their own sleeping and waking patterns, especially in going to sleep.
-You can help your baby sleep by recognizing signs of sleep readiness, teaching him/her to fall asleep on his or her own, and providing the right environment for comfortable and safe sleep.
+Babies may not be able to form their own sleeping and waking patterns, especially in going to sleep.
+You can help your baby sleep by knowing the signs of sleep readiness, teaching him or her to fall asleep on his or her own, and providing the right environment for comfortable and safe sleep.

 What are the signs of sleep readiness?

 Your baby may show signs of being ready for sleep when you see the following signs: